MythSnipper/betterthai/README.md

 Trademarks
 ==========
-Something is a registered trademark of something.
-Any other trademarks we have mentioned without realising are trademarks of their respective holders.
+Any trademarks we have mentioned without realising are trademarks of their respective holders.